kenmoini/locksmith/docs/api/keys/get.md

 **Data required** : None

-**Optional Data** : Key Pair ID and/or the Passphrase
+**Optional Data** : Key Store ID, Key Pair ID, and the Passphrase

 ## Input Parameters

-To get a list of the Key Pair IDs in the key store no parameters are needed.
+To get a list of the Key Pair IDs in a Key Store only the `key_store_id` parameter is needed.
+There is a `default` Key Store created at initialization that will be used if the Key Store ID is not specified.

-To get the Public Key of a specific Key Pair ID pass the `key_pair_id` parameter.
+To get the Public Key of a specific Key Pair ID pass the `key_store_id` and `key_pair_id` parameters.

-To obtain the full Key Pair, both Private and Public pass the `key_pair_id` and `passphrase`  parameters.
+To obtain the full Key Pair, both Private and Public pass the `key_store_id`, `key_pair_id`, and `passphrase`  parameters.

 ## Success Response